Our healthcare courses make everyone better

 Aims / objectives

-• Apply advanced wound care techniques, including negative wound pressure therapy, to improve healing outcomes.
+• Apply advanced wound care techniques, including wound bed preparation, debridement, and negative pressure therapy.

 Course programme